JapanPanda/Notify-Me-Schedule-Builder/readme.md

 }
 ```

+## Getting your PushBullet Token
+Login to [PushBullet Settings](https://www.pushbullet.com/#settings) and generate a token there.

 ## classes.json Format
 For classes that you don't care which section you get into, put under classes without a section number.
 For classes where you want a specific section, put the whole name including the section number into specific_sections.
+*Please make sure the class names are verbatim (matching capitalization) to avoid any errors!*
 ```
 {
   'classes': [